Yeezy (company): Yeezy Gap

 Yeezy Gap (stylized as YEEZY GAP or YZY GAP) was a fashion collaboration between Yeezy and the American clothing company Gap announced in June 2020, with its first wave of clothing releasing a year later in June 2021.
-In January 2022 the brand announced its collaboration with luxury fashion house Balenciaga, with the first collection from that line releasing the following month.
-Yeezy Gap was terminated two years after its announcement in September 2022 after a series of disagreements between West and Gap executives.
+In January 2022, the brand announced its collaboration with luxury fashion house Balenciaga, with the first collection from that line releasing the following month.

 Yeezy Gap was characterized by minimalist and utilitarian design, echoing previous Yeezy collections designed by West.
 It consisted of "elevated" basic clothing, including hoodies, tracksuits, and jackets.
 The line was met with generally positive critical and commercial reception, although some criticized the manner in which it was released.

-Yeezy.com
+Yeezy Gap was terminated two years after its announcement in September 2022 after a series of disagreements between West and Gap executives.
+On February 22, 2024, West released several items from the collaboration on yeezy.com in Europe and Asia, seemingly without permission from Gap.

+Website

-Following West's anti-Semitic remarks in 2022, his Gap and Adidas collaborations were terminated.
+Following West's antisemitic remarks in late 2022, Yeezy's brand's Gap and Adidas collaborations were terminated.
 During this time, West went on multiple podcasts doing interviews, blaming Gap and Adidas for not reaching the affordable price points he wanted.
-On December 13, 2023, he named Gosha Rubchinskiy as Head of Design at Yeezy via X. On December 15, 2023, the YZY PODS, a sock-shoe hybrid and a small selection of other items were available on the site for varying prices, with the YZY PODS retailing for US$200.
-Then, on February 11, 2024, the price of YZY PODS dropped to US$20, with refunds of US$180 being issued to people who bought them for US$200.
-Later that day, West posted on Instagram a text message from Yiannopoulos, showing he sold 260,000 pairs of Pods.
+On December 13, 2023, he named Gosha Rubchinskiy as Head of Design at Yeezy via X. On December 15, 2023, the Yeezy Pods, a sock-shoe hybrid, and a small selection of other items were available on West's website varying prices, with the Yeezy Pods retailing for US$200.
+Then, on February 11, 2024, the price of Yeezy Pods were lowered to US$20, with refunds of US$180 being issued to people who bought them for the original price.
+Later that day, West posted a text message from collaborator and political commentator Milo Yiannopoulos on Instagram, stating that West sold 260,000 pairs of Pods.

-Following this, on February 22, 2024, West released several items from his terminated Yeezy Gap collaboration on the Yeezy.com website in Europe and Asia only, seemingly without permission from Gap.
+Following this, on February 22, 2024, West released several items from his terminated Yeezy Gap collaboration on the yeezy.com website exclusively in Europe and Asia, seemingly without permission from Gap.
 The items were sold for US$20, lower than typical Yeezy Gap prices.
 On the same day, he premiered a Super Bowl advertisement for the website, which was a low budget phone recording of West speaking in his car.